iljabek/vme64x-core/doc/vme64x_core-ug.md

 * `user_cr_addr_o`, `user_cr_data_i` define an interface to an external ROM containing the user CR values.
 Data must be stable on the next cycle.

+Note that the `vme` ports are designed to be connected to VME bus transceivers like SN74VMEH2250.
+In the particular case of the CERN SVEC card, the signals `berr` and `irq` are inverted by the transceivers, so a `not` gate must be inserted in the FPGA.
+You can refer to the `svec_vmecore_test_top.vhd` file in the svec repository for an example.

 ## Programing the VME64x Core

 After power-up or reset, the VME core is disabled (as the